What is Project Charter

 note David Walter

-A Project Charter is a foundational document that outlines the essential details of a project.
-It serves as a roadmap, guiding the project from initiation to completion.
-Establishing clear goals, roles, scope, and timelines sets the stage for success.
-In this blog, you will explore the concept of a Project Charter, its purpose, how to create one, its key components, and examples.
+In this blog, you will explore the concept of a Project Charter, its purpose, how to create one and its key components.
 Additionally, a template will be provided to help you get started.
+Let’s begin!

 What is a Project Charter?

-A Project Charter is a formal, high-level document that authorizes the existence of a project and summarizes its key details.
-Typically developed at the start of a project, it serves as a reference for the project team.
+A Project Charter is a formal, high-level document that authorizes a project and summarizes its key details.
+Typically developed at the start of a project, it acts as a reference for the project team.

 The charter outlines the project's purpose, objectives, stakeholders, budget, scope, risks, and timeline.
 It ensures a clear, shared understanding among all stakeholders and sets expectations for how the project will proceed.